-Code charts
+You can get a sense of the variety and scope of this goal by browsing the code charts on the Unicode web site4.
 Each one is a PDF file that pertains to a particular region, language, or symbol system.
 In total, it's close to a hundred thousand characters.

 The code charts give a distinct number to every possible character, but there is still the issue of how to encode those numbers as bits.
-Most of the numbers fit in 16 bits, which is why they are expressed as four hexadecimal digits in the code charts (such as 1F30 for an accented Greek iota: \boxtimes).
-But 216 is 65,536 and we said there were closer to 100,000 characters, so obviously 16 bits is not enough.
+Most of the numbers fit in 16 bits, which is why they are expressed as four hexadecimal digits in the code charts (such as 1F30 for an accented Greek iota: 2).
+But $2^{16} = 65,536$ and we said there were closer to 100,000 characters, so 16 bits is not enough.
 Most of the time Unicode is represented as a multi-byte (variable) encoding called UTF-8.
 The original ASCII characters are still represented as just one byte, but setting the eighth bit enables a clever mechanism that indicates how many bytes follow.
-Here is a nice explanation of Unicode and UTF-8 by Tom Scott on Computerphile:
+Here is a great video explaining Unicode and UTF-85 by Tom Scott on Computerphile [9m36s].

 Nowadays, Unicode works just about everywhere, and almost all new content uses it.
 There is still an occasional problem of whether or not your computer has the correct fonts installed that contain all the characters you need.
 Sometimes you will see a box show up in place of an unsupported character.
-Here is the same text displayed on three different systems:
+The figures show same text displayed on three different systems.